-Dr. Katia Otero is a general internist in Miramar Beach, FL.
-Dr. Otero is an in-network provider for United Healthcare Compass, United Healthcare Navigate, and United Healthcare HSA, as well as other insurance carriers.
+Dr. Katia Otero's area of specialization is general internal medicine.
+She is an in-network provider for United Healthcare Compass, United Healthcare Navigate, and United Healthcare HSA, as well as other insurance carriers.

-Dr. Christina Morelock sees patients in Miramar Beach, FL.
-Dr. Christina Morelock's medical specialty is general internal medicine.
-Dr. Morelock honors several insurance carriers, including United Healthcare Compass, United Healthcare Navigate, and Blue Cross/Blue Shield.
+Dr. Christina Morelock is a Miramar Beach, FL physician who specializes in general internal medicine.
 Dr. Morelock graduated from East Tennessee State University, Quillen College of Medicine.
+Dr. Morelock takes several insurance carriers, including United Healthcare Compass, United Healthcare Navigate, and Blue Cross/Blue Shield.

 Conditions / Treatments

 Medicare Patient Conditions